-This year our Purim celebration begins in the sanctuary and on Zoom in a hybrid service where the Megillah, the story of Esther, is read to young and old alike.
+This year our Purim celebration begins in the sanctuary and on Zoom in a hybrid service where the Megillah, the story of Esther, is read for everyone to hear.
 Full of melodrama and a plot that twists and turns, Purim is all about masks, hidden layers, and double meanings.
 On the surface the tale represents good overcoming evil.
 More deeply, it highlights standing up for who you are, fighting against hatred and feeling proud of being Jewish.

 Purim tells the story of Esther and Haman, and begins with a feast in the kingdom of Persia, hosted by King Ahashverosh.
 The king was flaunting his riches and treasures for all to see, and decided that his beautiful wife, Queen Vashti, should also be displayed.
 But when the king sent for Vashti, she refused to appear before him.
-In anger, he threw Vashti out of the palace.
+In anger, he banished Vashti from the kingdom.

-In search of a new wife, the king chose Esther, a strong and very clever Jewish woman.
+In search of a new wife, the king chose Esther, a strong, smart, and fierce Jewish woman.
 Esther's relative, Mordecai, cautioned her not to tell the king that she was a Jew.

-King Ahashverosh bestowed a special honor on Haman, his power-hungry assistant, telling all the people in his kingdom to bow down to Haman.
+King Ahashverosh bestowed a special honor on Haman, his power-hungry prime minister, telling all the people in his kingdom to bow down to Haman.
 As a Jew, Mordecai refused.
 Haman became enraged and devised a plan to kill all the Jews.
 He even convinced the king to sign the declaration.